 Most people imagine that only dogs classified as dangerous by the Dangerous Dogs Act of 1991 are a problem.
+They often think they are the only dogs that will bite.
 It may seem hard to believe, but even our friendly family pets can turn at times, especially when there are children involved.
-Just recently, there was a tragic case of a four-year-old girl being attacked and killed by her family pet.
-In this case, this dog in question did happen to be a breed mentioned in the Dangerous Dogs Act, but really the propensity of a dog to bite depends on its own individual nature.

 Why do some dogs bite?

 It can be very difficult for us to understand how a friendly pet could ever turn against one of the family, but that is perhaps because we treat our pets like they really are part of the family.
 We forget sometimes that they are animals, and don’t have the same morality or rationality that we do.
 Children are more likely to be bitten firstly because they are small and secondly because they may handle the animal in a way that is irritating or confusing to it.

 You could also possibly be bitten by a dog that you do not know.
 Owners have a duty to try and stop their dogs from behaving in this way, and as long as you have not provoked the animal, you need to know your compensation rights when bitten by a dog.

 Your compensation rights when bitten by a dog